seajoshc/alppb/README.md

 - [X] Foundation - create a CodeBuild project with hardcoded build that puts an artifact in s3
 - [X] Fix artifact so its a zip of the contents (excluding parent dir)
 - [X] Download the module locally to dir alpaca was run from
-- [ ] Move aws-cli stuff to boto3
 - [X] Move codebuild stuff to a module
-- [ ] Allow user specification of the desired module to be built using alpaca
 - [X] Delete the artifact from s3 as part of cleanup
 - [ ] Add creation of IAM role for CodeBuild instead of using hardcoded, pre-built role
 - [ ] Add deletion of IAM role as part of cleanup
+- [ ] Move aws-cli stuff to boto3
-- [ ] Add some randomness to the name of the build project and IAM role to prevent any potential name collisions on the off chance
+- [ ] Add some randomness to the name of the build project to prevent any potential name collision on the off chance
+- [ ] Allow user specification of the desired module to be built using alpaca
 ## MVP
 - [ ] Exception handling - retry for delete and create, and any control flow necessary
 - [ ] Default behavior is to create an s3 bucket and IAM role, but also allow user to optionally specify a bucket and/or policy